✨ A high-performance code agent written in Rust, combining the best features of WCGW for maximum efficiency and semantic capabilities. 🦀

 at tests/bash_pty_regression_test.rs is what protects against the usual TUI/PTY foot-guns - run it first.

-This is a local MCP server.
-Anything connected to it can read files, edit files, and run shell commands inside the
+By default this is a local (stdio) MCP server.
+Anything connected to it can read files, edit files, and run shell

-workspace — same blast radius as letting the model into your terminal.
+commands inside the workspace - same blast radius as letting the model into your terminal.
+The optional HTTP transport

 If you want a tighter leash:

-architectmode disables writes and most commands;code_writermode lets you allowlist commands and write globs.
+architectmode disables writes and most commands;code_writermode lets you allowlist commands and write globs;WINX_SANDBOX=1enables an opt-in Landlock filesystem sandbox (Linux): writes are confined to the workspace

 SECURITY.md has the disclosure process and threat model.